synopse/mORMot2/src/db/README.md

 Shared Types and Definitions for SQL Database Access
 - SQL Fields and Columns Definitions
-- Define Database Engine Specific Behavior
+- Define Database Engine Specific Behavior (as used by our ORM)
 - General SQL Processing Functions
 - Abstract SQL DB Classes and Interfaces
 - Parent Classes for Thread-Safe and Parametrized Connections

-And the associated `mormot.db.sql.*.pas` / `mormot.db.raw.*.pas` units for ODBC, OleDB, Zeos/ZDBC, Oracle, PostgreSQL, SQLite3 database clients.
+And the associated `mormot.db.sql.*.pas` / `mormot.db.raw.*.pas` units for ODBC, OleDB, Zeos/ZDBC providers, and direct Oracle, PostgreSQL, SQLite3 database clients.

 ### mormot.db.rad